What is a broiler?

 How to broil meats

 Choose a variety of meat that has a moderate thickness.
 Examples include ribeye, pork chops, chicken breasts or shrimp.
 If your meat has not been cooked yet, make sure your meat is thawed and has been out of the refrigerator at room temperature for 30 minutes before broiling.
-This will keep the meat from charing on the outside but being undercooked on the inside.
+This will help keep the meat from charring on the outside but being undercooked on the inside.

 Adjust your oven racks based on your recipe, then set your broiler to preheat.
+Here are some examples of popular cuts of meat and how to broil them:

 If you’re using red meat, pat it dry before seasoning and trimming away excess fat.
 If you’re broiling chicken or fish, brush the meat down with a light coating of oil or marinade.
 Avoid using too much – this could cause excessive smoke in your oven.
 Sweetened marinades may also burn before cooking is complete.